sigmacomputing/sigmaquickstarts/site/sigmaguides/src/snowflake_snowpark_udf_python/snowflake_snowpark_udf_python.md

 After downloading the operation system appropriate version from Miniconda, go ahead and run the installation, accepting the license and all the defaults.

-Close the installed (we can delete the installation file too):

 <img src="assets/sp4.png" width="800"/>

-Now that MiniConda is installed (along with our selected version of Python; v3.8), we can move to the next step.
+Now that Miniconda is installed (along with our selected version of Python; v3.8), we can move to the next step.

 ![Footer](assets/sigma_footer.png)
 <!-- END OF NEXT SECTION-->

 ## **Setup VSCode**
 Duration: 20

 [Install VSCode from Microsoft's download site.](https://code.visualstudio.com/download)

+Run the installation with all defaults.

 Once the software is installed, we need to configure it for our use case.